Maple Whiskey Sour

 How to Make a Whiskey Sour

 Start by pouring your bourbon or whiskey of choice into your ice filled mason shaker jar.

-Next add your lemon juice (a little less if you don’t like it too sour, but try it this way first), this lemon wasn’t very juicy and so it took the whole small lemon to yield sightly over 2 tablespoons, so I just tossed it all in.
+Next add your lemon juice (a little less if you don’t like it too sour, but try it this way first).
+By the way, I use this small measuring cup ALL the time!

 Then add your maple syrup, to taste, between 2-4 teaspoons.
 I like it at a little over 3 teaspoons.